 While small, they can be quite painful.
 When a canker sore forms in a back corner of your throat, you may feel pain on one side.

 Lymph nodes usually swell in the area near an infection.
-If you have strep throat, for example, the lymph nodes in your neck may swell.
+For example, if you have strep throat the lymph nodes in your neck may swell.
 Sometimes only one lymph node will swell, causing a sore throat on one side.

 The pain of glossopharyngeal neuralgia is usually in the back of the throat or tongue.
-It’s often triggered by swallowing and usually lasts for a few seconds to a few minutes.
-You might feel an ache in the affected area after the acute pain episode.
+Swallowing often triggers it, and it typically lasts for a few seconds up to

-The pain of trigeminal neuralgia is usually facial, but sometimes can occur in the mouth.
+The pain of trigeminal neuralgia is usually facial but sometimes can occur in the mouth.
 Pain can be sudden and episodic or prolonged and progressive.
-Touching the face, eating, or even wind blowing on the face may set off an episode.
+Touching your face, eating, or even wind blowing on your face may set off an episode.

 - sensitivity to hot and cold temperatures